-Every organization across the globe uses content to create awareness about their products and services among the prospects.
+Every organization across the globe uses content to create awareness about its products and services among prospects.
 Content marketing makes customer interaction with the company seem natural.
 This content not only helps create awareness but also fits into the organization’s sales enablement strategy by helping sales reps keep the customers engaged throughout their journey.

 Should Content Be Built for Sales Teams or Marketing Teams First?

 An organization needs to have a unified voice in order to gain customer’s trust and therefore content should be built for both marketing and sales enablement teams.
 While drafting a content calendar for an organization, both marketing and enablement teams should work together to determine the topics, business line, and buyer personas that will be targeted through the sales enablement content strategy.

 Marketing and sales teams must collaborate to understand each other’s needs and set accountability.
 Also, through tracking and monitoring, they can identify what type of content works in order to ascertain the most effective tactics.
 They can further give numbers to each content piece to clearly identify its targeted persona, stage of the funnel, date, and platforms for publishing a particular content to ensure smooth execution of the sales enablement strategy.

 Measuring the success of your content is as important as creating it.
 Using a top sales enablement tool, you can track and measure the success of any content that you publish.
 If a content piece is a part of a broader campaign, all the articles can be grouped and measured together as well.

 Being equipped with sufficient and accurate data always gives you the edge when you’re in a room with the stakeholder or when you have to get a buy-in from the managers and other authorities on your sales enablement strategy.
 In such meetings, often the first question is, “What’s working?” and to be able to answer that you need solid data.